|

 Disposal Techniques

-For liquid waste, we can dig a small hole away from water sources.
-Then, pour it in and cover it with soil.
+For liquid waste, dig a small hole away from water sources.
+Pour it in and cover it up with soil.
+Easy enough.

-If allowed, bury solid waste in a cathole at least 6 inches deep and 200 feet from water.
-Some areas require pack-out methods, so always check local rules.
+If you can, bury solid waste in a cathole at least 6 inches deep and 200 feet from water.
+Some places require you to pack it out, so always check the local rules.

-Remember to bring gloves and hand sanitizer for hygiene.
-Clean our toilet regularly with eco-friendly soap to prevent smells and germs.
+Bring gloves and hand sanitizer – seriously, don’t skip this step.
+Clean your toilet regularly with eco-friendly soap to cut down on germs and odors.

 Minimizing Your Environmental Footprint